the-nonlinearity/docker-compose-django-react-nginx/README.md

 The last thing we would like to do is hook up our backend api with our frontend React application.

 Todo:
+ - Add djangorestframework and cors to the project
+ - Add axios to frontend
+ - Add api route to Nginx

 ## Conclusion